1139th Engineer Combat Group: The 1139th in the European Theater of Operations

-On May 2, 1945, they left Straubing and constructed a 288-foot Treadway M2 bridge to cross the Isar River at Landau an der Isar, Germany, and arrived in Ortenburg on May 3, 1945.
-On May 4, 1945, the 1139th constructed a 560-foot Heavy Pontoon Bridge over the Inn River at Passau, Germany, and the next day they left Ortenburg, Germany and moved southeastward to Lambach, Austria, where contact was made with the Russian forces.
+On May 2, 1945, they left Straubing and constructed a 288-foot Treadway M2 bridge to cross the Isar River at Landau an der Isar, and arrived in Ortenburg on May 3, 1945.
+On May 4, 1945, the 1139th constructed a 560-foot Heavy Pontoon Bridge over the Inn River at Passau, and the next day they left Ortenburg and moved southeastward to Lambach, Austria, where contact was made with the Russian forces.

 This was the furthest they traveled in search for the National Redoubt by the German Army.
 It was here, on May 7, 1945, that the troops heard that finally Germany would officially surrender the next day.
 The same day General Walton H. Walker, commander of the XX Corps, received the unconditional surrender of Generaloberst Lothar Rendulic, commander of German Army Group South.

 The 1139th constructed a 516-foot Treadway M2 Bridge across the Isar River at Plattling, Austria, and on May 9, 1945, they constructed their final bridge, a 755-foot Heavy Pontoon Bridge over the Inn River at Schaerding, Austria.
 On May 10, 1945, the 1139th left Lambach, Austria and began their return home moving north-eastward to Ried im Innkreis, Austria.